BipinSilwal/E-commerce/ReadMe.txt

 // we use express.Router() to chain route and http method with route handler
 // we create route handler in controller folder and it send back json value.

+//connect Database

+we use mongoose package which gives us connect through which we connect mongoose cluster to our application. mongoose.connect(process.env.URL);

+//creating model
+    mongoose.schema(object inside).
+    mongoose.model('model name', schema)

+for sample Database

+we use insertMany and deleteMany method given by mongoose..